Generating Natural Language Queries for More Effective Systematic Review Screening Prioritisation: Methodology

-To investigate augmenting the effectiveness when the results from the generated natural language query are combined with those from the original Boolean query, we also investigate a setting involving fusion of their ranking results.
-For this, we employ the COMBSUM fusion technique to merge the two rank lists~\cite{fox1994combination}: the score of a document in the final ranking is the sum of the individual score of the document across the two lists to be merged.
+To investigate the effectiveness of combining the results of a generated natural language query with those of the original Boolean query, we also evaluate a setup that includes a fusion of their ranking results.
+For this purpose, we use the COMBSUM fusion technique to fuse the two ranked lists~\cite{fox1994combination}: the relevance score of a document in the fused ranked list is the sum of the individual scores of the document in the two lists to be fused.